Interviews

 4. Name your file and choose where to save it.
 Click Save.

-5. Two dialogue pop-ups will appear alerting you that formatting is different.
+5. Two dialogue pop-ups will appear alerting you that the format is different.
 Click OK on the first dialogue box to appear and Yes on the second.
 You have then successfully saved a CSV file to your computer.

 To export a CSV file from AAPI: